home-assistant/hassbian-scripts/README.md

 ## Installer script components
 All scripts listed below are helper scripts for the `hassbian-config` command, and shouldn't be run directly.
 The documentation has been kept for explanatory purposes only.

+### InstallHue *(install_hue.sh)*
+Configures the Python executable to allow usage of low numbered port numbers for use with Amazon Echo, Google Home and Mycroft.ai.

+This script was originally contributed by [@Landrash](https://github.com/landrash).

 ### Install Home Assistant *(install_homeassistant.sh)*
 This is a copy of the installation script run during first boot of your Raspberry Pi.
 Usually this script is not run after installation but could be used with some modifications to reinstall Home Assistant.